dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 The first is that work being done on the Core payment chain would not be rewarded on that Chain.
 DCG would need to develop a more complicated mechanism in order to prove on the Platform chain that Masternodes are properly servicing the Core chain.
 Then we would need to implement a different proposer selection mechanism that ignores specific nodes not servicing the Core chain.
 A quick estimate would be that this extra effort would take 1-2 months.

 The second downside is that this system only becomes secure with about 2100 Platform nodes.
 This would significantly lower the ROI for the network (including for normal MNs).
-At the same time user fees would be significantly higher than the HPMN solutions.
+At the same time user fees would be significantly higher than the evonode solutions.

 17. **Why not just put a ‘hard’ maximum on the number of nodes and leave the collateral at 1k?**